onionshrek/turbo-octo-waffle/virtual library code project/README.md

             p("\n");
     } while(option < 0 || option > 50);

- Abook section that stores the book's name:
+ Abook section that stores the author and book's name:

         for(i = 0; i < 50; i++) {
         for(j = 0; j < 50 && aux == 0; j++) {